What Is A Data Broker and How Can You Protect Your Personal Information?

-Most simply, a data broker or information broker is a company that makes money off your personal data.
-But it’s a little more complex than that.
+A data broker, data brokerage, or information broker is a company that makes money from personal data.

-> How do data brokers get your information?
+How do data brokers get your information?

 Data brokers often collect information that’s readily available through public records.

 What’s considered public record varies from state to state but may include data points such as:

 Public records could also include information about where you live, your age, your employment history, the names and ages of your family, names of people you have direct relationships with, whether you have been married or divorced, and more.